-E-Trade makes money in two ways – order flow revenues and interest income on free float.
+E-Trade makes money in two ways – order flow revenues and interest income on the free float.
 Etrade invests the funds deposited by customers in money market funds to earn interest.
 They also make money when users buy or short stocks by borrowing margin from Etrade.

 Let’s take a deep dive into what Etrade’s business is, what their products are, and how’s the pricing for each of those products.